NaumenkoN/toseeworld/README.md

 # Conclusion

-Despite the fact that the site is not without its shortcomings based on modern trends in development and design.
+Despite the fact that the site is not without flaws based on modern trends in development and design.
 It's quite suitable as a pet project.